 Question: What have other AP students said about taking AP courses?
 Answer

-Question: What are the types of courses that The College Board offers?
+Question: What are the AP courses that Georgetown ISD offers?
 Answer

 Question: Where can I find the AP Exam Calendar?
 Answer